yiisoft/docs/001-yii-values.md

 - Solutions for known use cases should avoid excess complexity by providing only needed flexibility.
 - Standard implementations should take practical use into account.
 - Experience is at least as useful as theory in guiding design.
-- Context is critical in determiniung appropriateness.
+- Context is critical in determining appropriateness.

 ## Be Helpful